 Continuous CommissioningSM introduced the idea that commissioning and energy management work should be ongoing to drive greater savings.
 However, the volume of information, the complexity of equipment and ongoing operational demands make this difficult to do.
 Monitoring based Commissioning (MBCx) builds off the concept of continuous commissioning, but uses automation to deal with the complexity.
 As a result, MBCx allows you to realize savings in months rather than years since work is ongoing.

 FacilityConneX is an Enterprise-level intelligent monitoring and knowledge action system designed to bring smart asset monitoring, advanced predictive intelligence, continuous management and energy savings; all available in a secure hosted Cloud environment with online and mobile visibility.
-This allows university facility managers to:
+This allows hospital facility managers to:

 - Monitor your equipment and thousands of fault detection scenarios.